walder/Skynet-IADS/README.md

 You can also just add an EW Radar omitting the power source and connection node:
 `nevadaIADS:addEarlyWarningRadar(earlyWarningRadar)`

-Add at a SAM Site like this:
+Add a SAM Site like this:
 `powerSource = StaticObject.getByName("SA6-PowerSource")`
 `sa6Site2 = Group.getByName('SA6 Group2')`
 `connectionNode = StaticObject.getByName("Connection Node")`